Maryam2506/Maryam2506/README.md

 - 👋 Hi, I’m @Maryam2506.
-Bachelor's in computer science
+Bachelor's in Computer Science
-- 👀 I have an interest in front-end development.
-I do some practical exercises on HTML5, CSS3, JAVASCRIPT.
-The library I used to build front-end designs is Reacter JS.
+- 👀 I have an interest in Front-End Development.
+I do some practical exercises on HTML, CSS, JAVASCRIPT and jQUERY.
+My most commonly used JavaScript library is React JS.
      My first priority as a front-end developer is to make a completely responsive design.
-Another top priority is Client satisfaction.
+Frame work for UI design i used are Bootstrap and Material UI.
-- 🌱 Ask me about React JS, Javascript, and my project on maryamtufail279@gmail.com
+- 🌱 Ask me about React JS, Javascript, UI Library and My Projects on maryamtufail279@gmail.com
 - 📫 You can approach me at: Faceook: fb.com/maryam2506 Gmail: maryamtufail279@gmail.com Linkdin: https://www.linkedin.com/in/maryamtufail